 The Best Summer Road Trips for Seafood Lovers

 There’s something about seafood in the summer.
 A lobster roll by the water, oysters at sunset, catching your fish and eating it deep-fried steps from the dock – these foodie road trips have all that and more.
-Clam shacks on Chesapeake Bay, a cheeky Tiki restaurant in Sarasota, and a heavenly tavern serving seafood in a reclaimed chapel, plus our personal list of must-try dishes and expert pairings of things to do nearby.
+Clam shacks on Chesapeake Bay, live-fire catches along California’s Central Coast, and a heavenly tavern serving seafood in a reclaimed chapel, plus our personal list of must-try dishes and expert pairings of things to do nearby.

 Ready for a foodie adventure?
 These are the best seafood spots for a summer road trip through America.
 Bon voyage and bon appétit!